openstack/ironic/doc/source/admin/drivers/ipmitool.rst

 * BMC_  - Baseboard Management Controller.
 * RMCP - Remote Management Control Protocol.

-Enabling the IPMITool driver(s)
+Enabling the IPMItool driver(s)
 ===============================

-Please see `IPMI configuration guide`_ for the required dependencies.
+Please see :doc:`/install/configure-ipmi` for the required dependencies.

 #.
 The ``ipmi`` hardware type is enabled by default starting with the Ocata
    release.
 To enable it explicitly, add the following to your ``ironic.conf``: